Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 7. IPVanish — Best for Speed and Kodi/IPTV Setups

-IPVanish is the go-to recommendation for the IPTV and Kodi community, and that reputation is earned.
-It consistently posts some of the fastest connection speeds in testing, allows unlimited simultaneous connections, and is one of the only VPNs with a native Kodi plugin that's actively maintained.
-The infrastructure is 100% self-owned across 2,200+ servers in 75+ countries — no third-party server rentals — which is a meaningful security claim that most providers can't make.
+IPVanish is the standard recommendation for IPTV and Kodi users, and that reputation is earned.
+Connection speeds are consistently among the fastest tested, unlimited simultaneous connections are included, and they maintain a native Kodi plugin that's actually updated.
+The infrastructure is 100% self-owned across 2,200+ servers in 75+ countries — no third-party rentals — which is a meaningful security advantage most providers can't claim.

-The privacy story is more complicated, and I think you should know this going in.
-IPVanish handed over user logs to Homeland Security in 2016 — that happened, it's documented, and it's worth weighing.
-They've since changed ownership and rebuilt under a stricter no-logs policy, but the current parent company is Ziff Davis, a US-based media conglomerate.
-Not ideal from a jurisdiction standpoint.
+But here's what you need to know: IPVanish handed over user logs to Homeland Security in 2016.
+That happened, it's documented, and it matters.
+They've changed ownership and rebuilt under stricter no-logs policies since, but the parent company is now Ziff Davis, a US-based media company.
+Not ideal from a privacy standpoint.
 Use it for streaming and speed; don't use it if you have a serious threat model.

 Key Features: